Taxation of Fringe Benefits

 - Retirement planning services.
 2

-- Tuition reduction is exempt for undergraduate education if the reduction was not as payment for services, or for graduate education; if the graduate teaches or does research, then the tuition reduction will be tax-free only if the graduate also receives regular pay for her services.
+- Tuition reduction is exempt for undergraduate education if the reduction was not as payment for services, or for graduate education; if the graduate teaches or does research, the tuition reduction will be tax-free only if the graduate also receives regular pay for her services.
 The graduate student exclusion is for teaching and research assistants only — not faculty or other staff members, or their spouses or dependents.
 Faculty and other staff members can, however, receive tuition reduction as a tax-free working condition fringe benefit.
 2

 - Working condition fringe benefits are benefits that would be deductible by the employee if the employee had paid for them:

 - The business use of company cars and planes can be provided as a tax-free working condition fringe benefit.
 The value of any personal use is taxable, which is figured from IRS tables.
 A log should also be kept to substantiate business use.
-Because personal use is presumed to be limited for some types of vehicles, logs do not have to be maintained for vehicles obviously designed or marked for business, such as ambulances, tractors, garbage trucks, and other such vehicles.
+Because personal use is presumed to be limited for some types of vehicles, logs need not be maintained for vehicles obviously designed or marked for business, such as ambulances, tractors, garbage trucks, and other such vehicles.

 - Chauffeur services are tax-free for business use, but not for personal use.
-If a bodyguard is also provided for business security, then both the bodyguard and chauffeur services are completely tax-free if the automobile is designed for security and the bodyguard is trained in evasive driving techniques and is part of a 24-hour security program, although the value of commuting and other personal travel is still taxable.
+If a bodyguard is also provided for business security, both the bodyguard and chauffeur services are tax-free if the automobile is designed for security and the bodyguard is trained in evasive driving techniques and is part of a 24-hour security program, although the value of commuting and other personal travel is still taxable.

 - Employer-provided cell phones, if they are not part of a compensation package but are issued to facilitate business for the employer.